Terradue/doc-challenges/source/overview.rst

 Purpose of the software
 -----------------------

-The project addresses the technologies and architectures needed to provide a collaborative research Platform for automating data mining and information extraction experiments.
-The Platform serves for the implementation of open challenges focusing on Information Extraction for EO applications.
-The possibility to implement – through the challenges – different approaches and algorithms in a common Software Environment (provided by the collaborative Platform) facilitates the comparison and the evaluation between different methodologies, which is one of the main requirements requested by scientific experts who develop algorithms in the EO field.
-The project objectives are to provide a collaborative research Platform for:
+The ESA e-Collaboration for Earth Observation project addresses the technologies and architectures needed to provide a collaborative research Platform for automating data mining and information extraction experiments.

+The E-CEO Data Challenges platform serves for the implementation of open challenges focusing on Information Extraction for EO applications.

+The possibility to implement – through the challenges – different approaches and algorithms in a common Software Environment (provided by the collaborative platform) facilitates the comparison and the evaluation between different methodologies, which is one of the main requirements requested by scientific experts who develop algorithms in the EO field.

+The E-CEO Data Challenges platform provides a collaborative research environment for:

-- Automation of data mining and information extraction experiments
+* Automation of data mining and information extraction experiments
-- Generation of reproducible results that can be easily shared
+* Generation of reproducible results that can be easily shared
-- Addressing specific scientific challenges and tackling new research problems in a “parallel and collaborative way”
+* Addressing specific scientific challenges and tackling new research problems in a “parallel and collaborative way”

-The platform allows the set-up three on-line challenges, which can be appealing way of conducting research in data mining.

-The platform is composed of a front-end (GUI) and a back-end (webserver).

 Challenges Phases
 -----------------